First-rate data and repeatable processes created the foundation this law firm needed to transition to the cloud.

 Pond Lehocky has been providing superior representation in workers’ compensation and Social Security disability law since 2010.
 Today, they are the region’s largest firm with this focus area, staffing more than 200 employees at 12 locations.

-For Pond Lehocky, rolling out new processes and structured data would deliver unified communications, an improved client experience, and a reduction of overhead costs.
+For Pond Lehocky, new processes and structured data would deliver unified communications, improved client experience, and reduction of overhead costs.

-Though the law firm had processes in place to run their business, oftentimes employees would approach the task differently, resulting in varied outputs.
-On top of this, their existing matter management system allowed overloaded fields and promoted a disorganized structure to the firm’s data.
+Although they had processes in place to run their business, oftentimes employees would approach tasks differently, resulting in varied outputs.
+In addition, the existing matter management system allowed overloaded fields and promoted disorganized structure to the firm’s data.

-A 360° view at the good, the bad, and where they became great.
+A 360° view of the good, the bad, and where they became great.

-To start, we worked with the stakeholder team at Pond Lehocky to understand what key functions existed in their business and examine them closely.
+We began working with Pond Lehocky’s stakeholder team to understand key functions in their business, examining them closely.
 Through interviews and exercises, we identified 5 key processes and mapped out their existing workflow in visual diagrams.
-Next, we created a series of requirements that must be met within each process area and defined metrics to measure success.
+Then, we created a series of requirements within each process area and defined metrics for measuring success.

-With this high-level information, Brio took a closer look at the steps of each process and spoke with the individuals at Pond Lehocky responsible for executing that specific process.
-Through those conversations, we were able to marry input from stakeholders and other employees to tweak existing processes and create new ones.
+With this high-level information, Brio inspected steps of each process and spoke with those responsible for executing them.
+Through these conversations, we married input from stakeholders and other employees, tweaking existing processes and creating new ones.

 Workflow that’s standardized, documented — and ready to integrate.